wafiesa/Flight_Analysis/README.md

 $$Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4+ \beta_5 X_5+ \beta_6 X_6 + \beta_7 X_7 + \beta_8 X_8$$

-From there, we are able to develop a multiple linear regression model to determine response of dependent variable to to the independent variables as follow:
+From there, we are able to develop a multiple linear regression model to determine response of dependent variable to the independent variables as follow:

 $$Total Cancellation = 0.0637 -0.0637(Diverted) - 0.02004(Weather) - 0.04669(NAS) -0.02333(Security) - 0.0403(Late Aircraft) + 0(Flight Num) + 0(Carrier) + 0(Origin Airport)$$